 Guests wishing to participate in the dinners are expected to bring food or a monetary contribution ($7-10 cash/food value/person).
-Help with dinner preparation is appreciated.
-The Hostel offers fresh produce from the garden when available and the main staples like rice, beans, etc.
+The Hostel offers fresh produce from the garden when available and the main staples like rice, beans, etc. During dinner preparation, the kitchen will be closed to everyone but staff and possibly one helper.

 There are two grocery stores on the Island.
 The Galley is located on Rt 15 as you’re coming onto the island, about 4 miles after the bridge, on your right side opposite from the school.
 The Burnt Cove Market is closer to Stonington, on 15A.
 It’s bigger than The Galley and has somewhat better supply of fresh produce, cheese and dairy.
 But, if you’re looking for something but the basics, or wish to go local and/or organic consider stocking up at the Co-op in Blue Hill or in Belfast on your way here.
 For Farmers Market info, see Deer Isle and Beyond.

 The Hostel operates in the balance of comfort and alternative systems.
 We think you will find the place enjoyable and relaxing even though some of the ways we do things here may be unfamiliar to you.

-– The Hostel operates off the grid with solar electricity.
+– We are off the grid with solar electricity.
 We have electric lights, but no refrigeration.
 You can charge electric devices here, but not use a hair dryer.

 – We use the cellar to keep food cool, which works well with most things.
 Dairy products keep a couple days at best.
 You are welcome to bring your own cooler with ice.